 Propagating Cattail Plants

 Cattails can self-seed freely and spread through their rhizomes.
-These rhizomes also make it easy to propagate if you want to add a new cluster of plants to a different large landscape area.
+These rhizomes make it easy to propagate if you want to add a new cluster of plants to a different large landscape area.
 Young shoots can also be divided in the spring when they are between five and ten inches tall.

 How to Grow Common Cattail Plants From Seed

 If growing cattails from seeds, they need a lot of water for successful germination.
 They should be sown on the surface of the soil and kept very moist, to the point of being soggy.
 Sowing them at the edge of a pond or other marshy area makes this process much easier for the home gardener.